 - Bring a friend, advertise, publish a newspaper article – any marketing you can do is appreciated.

-- Send letters to Parks Canada and our Federal politicians telling them how much you support horses in the National Parks (addresses are in the fall 2013 issue of “The Bulletin”).
+- Send letters to Parks Canada and our Federal politicians telling them how much you support horses in the National Parks (addresses are in the spring 2017 issue of “The Bulletin”).